harryharrold/performance/FullText.md

 ### end heresy

 However, it still talks to a bipartite relationship.
 That's not good enough because it misses out the most important people.
 The people who will end up using the software you're building.
-Whether they're direct source; by buying your customers' products, or their your customers employees and it's an internal piece of software you're building, they are the source of value for trhe software you're building.
+Whether they're direct source; by buying your customers' products, or their your customers employees and it's an internal piece of software you're building, they are the source of value for the software you're building.
 I mean, we are not the first people to trip over the lack of the word "user" in the agile manifesto, nor will we be the last, so this seems a small change but it's worth it, for us.

 Image: https://www.flickr.com/photos/comedynose/16094729617 - happy people